xtools-at/snakes-on-a-chain/README.md

 # Snakes on a chain
 A research project for generating and running interactive NFTs.
+See it in action on [OpenSea](https://testnets.opensea.io/collection/snakes-on-a-chain-by-dept).

 ## What it does
 - boilerplate for your interactive NFT project